Director, Trinity College Rome Campus

 Livio Pestilli has been director and a professor at the Rome Campus for 34 years.
 Equally at home in Italy and in the U.S.A., he holds degrees from St. John Fisher College, the University of Chicago, and the University of Rome.
 His publications include Paolo de Matteis: Neapolitan Painting and Cultural History in Baroque Europe (Ashgate 2013),

-Faculty Director, Trinity College Rome Campus/Associate Professor of Fine Arts, Trinity College
+Faculty Director, Trinity College Rome Campus//Chair of Department of Fine Arts, Trinity College

 Each year, the regular Trinity College Rome Campus faculty are joined by several visiting faculty member from the Trinity College campus in Hartford, Connecticut.